 Cars are faster

-Cars outpace electric scooters in speed due to their powerful engines.
+Cars outpace speeds of electric scooters due to their powerful engines.
 While the fastest electric scooters can reach speeds of 100 mph or more, such instances are rare and potentially dangerous.

 Achieving and maintaining high speeds is comparatively easier and safer in cars, making them the preferred choice for faster travel.